-New Britain’s impact has been, and continues to be, felt far beyond its borders – the products and processes produced and invented here continue to influence new patents and innovations worldwide and very few of the items we use or wear everyday could have been created without a machine or a part or a concept that originated in New Britain.
+New Britain’s impact has been, and continues to be, felt far beyond its borders and very few of the items we use or wear everyday could have been created without a machine, or a part, or a concept that originated in New Britain.
 In fact, for most of the 20th Century every American came into contact with at least one New Britain Product a day; it was either made here, had a part in it that was made here or was made on a New Britain machine.

-There is something for everyone on display…..whether your interest lies in toasters or hand tools you will be amazed at the range of items manufactured in New Britain and the stories of the places they were made: Stanley Works, Stanley Rule & Level, North & Judd, P.F.
+There is something for everyone on display…..whether your interest lies in kitchen appliances or hand tools you will be amazed at the range of items manufactured in New Britain and the stories of the places they were made: Stanley Works, Stanley Rule & Level, North & Judd, P.F.
 Corbin, Russell & Erwin, Landers, Frary & Clark, Fafnir, New Britain Machine and many, many more!
 Explore our website and our Facebook page to learn about the history of the Hardware City of the World and who we are and what we do.

 FROM THE CHAIRMAN

 It’s nearly impossible for a 21st Century Yankee to imagine the hardships of daily life experienced by citizens of the 18th Century “Great Swamp”.
 The land was unspoiled and abundant, but taming it and surviving was a daily challenge.

 Imagine further that you are traveling back in time to foretell to these hardy pioneers the modern conveniences that their founding efforts and toil would make possible.